Heart-Shaped Pepper Cookies for Valentine's Day or Anytime

 - 1/2 cup sugar

-- 1/2 cup dark corn syrup (light corn syrup works as well, but the color of the cookie becomes darker if using the dark corn syrup)
+- 1/2 cup dark corn syrup (light corn syrup works just as well, but the color of the cookie becomes darker with dark corn syrup)

 - 1 1/2 teaspoons vinegar (I use plain old apple cider vinegar)